Sweet Iron Bits Guide: Choosing the Best for Your Horse 2026

 For more in-depth guidance on matching bit type to your goals, refer to Choosing the Right Bit for Your Horse.

-Step 3: Select the Right Mouthpiece and Size
+Step 3: Nailing the Perfect Fit and Mouthpiece

 Proper fit is crucial for the effectiveness of sweet iron bits.
 Measure your horse’s mouth with a dedicated bit measuring tool, ensuring there is just enough space for comfort without pinching.